 Moving from Seattle to Portland: What Actually Feels Different (and What Your Budget Gets You)

-The climate, the general pace, even the emphasis on walkable neighborhoods, itโs not a dramatic shift.
+If you’re moving from Seattle to Portland, a lot will feel familiar at first.
+The climate, the general pace, even the emphasis on walkable neighborhoods, it’s not a dramatic shift.

 But once you start looking more closely, there are a few differences that tend to shape how people actually live here day to day.